meileenfjones/Workforce-Master-Data-Platform/README.md

 - script to query Timecards and update Employee Hours related tables

 `workforce_map_updates.py`
-- script to insert new matches between Employees and Network Users into workforce_map and update existing rows with epic id and relevant id
+- script to insert new matches between Employees and Network Users into workforce_map and update existing rows

 ### Methodology

 1. Connect to ADP API and internal data source
-2. Query Workers (5:30 AM) and Timecards (5:00 AM Sun, Th)
+2. Query Workers and Timecards
 3. Update Employee tables with updated or inserted data
 4. Logs the script run in log
-5. Connect to Active Directory to query and update Network Users table (5:35 AM)
+5. Connect to Active Directory to query and update Network Users table
-6. Update workforce_map table with changes and new matches (5:45 AM)
+6. Update workforce_map table with changes and new matches
-7. Acquisition plan pulls workforce data into analytics platform (5:55 AM M-F)
+7. Acquisition plan pulls workforce data into analytics platform

 ## Resources